How to get started with an online side project that makes money in 2022

 Building a site

-You can also use a service like our 123-reg Website Builder to easily create a website even if you have no technical skills.
+You can also use a service like our 123 Reg Website Builder to easily create a website even if you have no technical skills.
 All you need to do is to choose a template, customise it to your liking, add content and finally click Publish to get your site online.
 We also provide several ecommerce packages that make it simple to build an Online Shop and start selling your products online.

 Check out our in-depth guides to learn how to get your website found online by more potential customers: